wormdotdev/worm.dev/content/blog/creatine/index.md

 ## Benefits

-The list of benefits to strength, work capacity, sport performance, and recovery are listed above.
+The list of benefits to strength, work capacity, sport performance, and recovery are above.
 I would like to talk about *why* creatine results in these effects, and list a few more niche, less studied benefits that have been found as a result of creatine supplementation.

-Creatine exerts its effects through its ability to combine with phosphate groups from ATP at times of rest to form *phosphocreatine*.
+Creatine exerts its effects through its ability to combine with phosphate groups from ATP in times of rest to form *phosphocreatine*.
 Supplementation increases the amount of intramuscular *phosphocreatine* 20-40% [^Wax2021].
 Phosphocreatine provides energy storage, and results in faster and more sustained ATP re-synthesis during times of stress.

 Through the energy buffering / ATP re-synthesis, creatine supplementation allows increased work capacity, and as a result of *doing more work*, the benefits of exercise increase (lean mass gains, fat loss).